zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 ### Calculation

 Select a calculation to reduce each series when Calculate has been selected.
-For information about available calculations, refer to [Calculation types][].
+For information about available calculations, refer to [Calculation types](ref:calculation-types).

 ### Limit